Best Practices Setting up Your Local Development Environment

 MYSQL_ALLOW_EMPTY_PASSWORD: 1

-and both containers will be stopped.
+Having this file in the root directory of your project and running docker compose up would start both containers (app and mysql) in Docker.
+After working with the project you just need to type docker compose stop and both containers will be stopped.
 This process is very easy to learn and to apply to any developer in your team and it just requires having Docker installed, no extra dependencies needed.

-could be created at the root of the project and then you will have a way of building and publishing an image of your application in your CI/CD service ready to deploy.
+It also has an extra advantage: a Dockerfile could be created at the root of the project and then you will have a way of building and publishing an image of your application in your CI/CD service ready to deploy.

 Conclusion